Risk Assessment For School Trips

 2. Recognising that someone is at risk of that hazard

-3. Making a judgement on how likely it is that the hazard will cause them harm – and how much
+3. Making a judgment on how likely it is that the hazard will cause harm, and how much

 4. Putting control measures in place to minimise the risk